OmiyaGames/template-unity-project/Assets/Sounds/Voices/README.txt

-Where voices acting are stored.
+Where voice sound files are stored.

+All binary files, including images and sound effects, are © Omiya Games (unless noted otherwise).